housing37/gta/DESIGN.md

         contract: startGame(address gameCode, address[] playersClaimPaid)

 ### maintaining the market
+    current option (team):
+        With the following model, we have a way of adding tokens to the market and removing tokens from the market… I believe this creates an open market, while not flooding the market, and maintains more buy pressure than sell pressure
+        I believe this also allows us to actually make money, even if the token doesn’t perform (because we are providing a service)

+        1) remove GTA from the market:
+        - host can choose to pay service fee in GTA for a discount (we buy and burn)
+        - host required to hold some GTA in order to host

+        2) add GTA to the market:
+        - host gets minted some amount for hosting games
+        - player gets minted some amount for winning games

+        #2 always has to be less than #1 for every hosted event
+        - the value of amounts minted must always be less than the service fee

+    gabe notes (call):
+        - cannot take player deposits and add to GTA LPs for winners to cashout immediately this is because arb bots will grab that added value before winners do this means winners cannot be paid in GTA
+        - deposits should be held in escrow by the contract contract converts all deposits to stable coins for holding player usd balances tracked in 'mapping(address => uint256) private creditsUSD;'

     rabbit_notes (TG):
         "if you charge 5% and add it to the lp, then you are making that charge a common value for everyone to invest in."
         "- when chart is high acquiring new users becomes more costly. when less users its cheap and attractive to use."